mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I owe my life to hae," thi said.

-"Many mothers choose the pipe.
+"Many would have chosen Kanosin.
 You did the right thing."

 "That struggle left an indelible mark on me.
 My life's work had become deeply personal and I resolved to help the rest of my tribe out of addiction and out of slavery.
 For the next Ma'Tova I built each one of them into a functional, social, living ex-addict and they swore to me the lives I had given back to them.
 My tribe became the largest and most powerful in Ulukoma and we were happy, but I would never had imagined someone like Lissa arriving here.
 Thi had been a chemist and botanist in Yansha, and somehow had stumbled upon an antidote for Kanosin, the same one I've given you.
 Instead of giving it to people in need, thi created a stockpile and used it as leverage against them.
 Many of my own people gave into hae manipulation and fell back into addiction.
 For those thi wanted to keep slaves, thi simply refused the antidote, while keeping kept her loyalists blissful and healthy by giving them single doses every night as a reward.
 When kanosin didn't work, thi used money from Kanosin sales to lure my people and turn them against me.
 My closest friend, Set, never gave up fighting for me and our tribe but once Lissa started forming a band of thugs, I knew that I could never win."